Service Charges and other issues

-So, where the landlord wishes to commence forfeiture action, the steps to be taken are:
+So, before the landlord can serve a section 146 notice, the steps to be taken are:

-- the leaseholder must agree that the breach has occurred and that any arrears are duly owing: or
+- the leaseholder must have agreed that the breach has occurred and that any arrears are duly owing; or

 - the landlord must make application to the Tribunal for a determination that the breach has occurred; and

 - where the breach involves arrears, that the sum is payable and reasonable;